 - Nutmeg: This spice perfectly compliments the cinnamon and adds some complexity to the roasted acorn squash.

 - Brown sugar: Brown sugar brings out the flavor and adds a little sweetness.
-You can substitute maple syrup or omit completely if you prefer.
+You can substitute maple syrup or omit it completely if you prefer.

-How to Make Roasted Acorn Squash
+How to Make Acorn Squash in the Oven:

 - Preheat your oven to 375 F.